Learn how to make a sequin flip pillow with Cricut Infusible Ink.

 Once you have the transfer sheet placed on the mat, you’re ready to cut the design.
 Tips: It helps to clean your blade by poking it repeatedly into a ball of aluminum foil before cutting the Infusible Ink transfer sheets.
 Don’t forget to mirror your design.

 Once the Infusible Ink is off your cutting mat, you can roll and gently bend the transfer sheet to ensure the cuts have separated.
 While doing this, you may hear cracking or popping noises.
 This is completely normal.
 Gently peel away the excess from your design using your hands.
 Note: I found it somewhat challenging to weed the Mandala Ballerina.
 If you’re inexperienced in weeding or working with Infusible Ink, you may want to choose a different design.

 Now we’re almost ready to press!
 Heat your Easy Press 2 to 360 degrees.
 If you have a heat press, you can set it for 385 degrees.
 Cricut also indicates the original Easy Press can be used with Infusible Ink.

 Preparing and pressing your Sequin Flip Pillowcase Blank

 Place your transfer sheet with the ink side facing down on your blank.
-The carrier sheet will be on top and you should be able to read the Cricut Infusible Ink label.
+The carrier sheet will be on top, and you should be able to read the Cricut Infusible Ink label.
 I added a few strips of heat resistant tape to my design to make sure it didn’t move during the pressing step.
-If the Infusible Ink moves even a little bit, the edges of the design are not crisp.
+If the Infusible Ink moves even a little bit, the edges of the design will not be crisp.

 Once you have placed the design where you want it on the blank, cover the Infusible Ink with butcher paper.
 Each package of Infusible Ink comes with two sheets of butcher paper.